Nicolae Saramandu

 Nicolae Saramandu (also Niculae; born 1 July 1941) is a Romanian linguist and philologist of Aromanian ethnicity.
-He has been a professor in several universities, having also become secretary of the now defunct Atlas Linguarum Europae ("Atlas of the Languages of Europe") and corresponding member of the Romanian Academy.
-He has undertaken extensive research on the Aromanians.
+He has been professor in several universities and vice president and later president of the Atlas Linguarum Europae ("Atlas of the Languages of Europe"), also being a corresponding member of the Romanian Academy.
+Saramandu has undertaken extensive research on the Aromanians, and has involved himself in several activities related to their cultural development.